Yodobashi Camera: Theme song

 Initially, a male choral group sang over march-style background music.
 But a male-female version and a female version (frequently used), a male version, and an English version with a male/female duet were added later.
 In 1986 the theme song was changed to a rock song by the female vocalist Sumiko Fukuda.
 At the time of the stores founding the "Yama-No-Te Line" was called the "Yamate" and in the English version it was called "Yamate line".
-A version sung by the Anime song vocalist, MIQ, was first broadcast in 1990 with the "Yamate-sen" train line lyric retained, although this was a short-lived change.
+A version recorded by the anime song vocalist MIQ was first broadcast in 1990 with the "Yamate-sen" train line lyric retained, although this was a short-lived change.

 Services

 In April 1989, the first point cards using barcodes in Japan were introduced.
 These were initially limited to the CD department and were made of paper (card stock) with a blue-green base color.
 The card was valid for one year (with the possibility of being transferred to someone else through a procedure at the sales point).
 In November 1990 a transition was made to a Gold Point Card made of plastic that could be used in any store section.
 It can be said that today's point cards where a point card is issued to an assigned cardholder and points are managed electronically were initially devised by Yodobashi Camera.